SublimeCodeIntel/SublimeCodeIntel/README.markdown

 Configuring
 -----------
-Don't forget to add key or mouse bindings.
-For "Jump to Symbol Declaration".
+Don't forget to add key and/or mouse bindings.
+For "Jump to Symbol Declaration" and manual completion.
-This will allow you to jump around symbol definitions across files with just a click.
+These will allow you to jump around symbol definitions across files with just a click.

 * Setup in User Key Bindings (Packages/User/Default.sublime-keymap):

+        { "keys": ["super+j"], "command": "code_intel_auto_complete" },
         { "keys": ["super+f3"], "command": "goto_python_definition" }

-* ...or in User Mouse Bindings (Packages/User/Default.sublime-mousemap):
+* ...and in User Mouse Bindings (Packages/User/Default.sublime-mousemap):

         { "button": "button1", "modifiers": ["super"], "command": "goto_python_definition", "press_command": "drag_select" }

+For adding additional library paths (django and extra libs paths for Python or extra paths to look for .js files for JavaScript for example), either add those paths as folders to your project, or create an optional codeintel configuration file in your home or in your project's root.

 Configuration files (`~/.codeintel/config` or `project_root/.codeintel/config`).
 All configurations are optional.
 Example::